webloft/mysql-native/README.md

 --------------------------------------

 Unittests that do not require an actual server are located in the library codebase.
-At the moment, there is no mechanism for running just these tests (this will likely change in the future).
+You can run just these tests using `dub test`.

 Unittests that require a working server are all located in the [integration-tests](integration-tests) subpackage.
 Due to a [dub